Affordable Care Act Issues Physicians Need to Know

 - States may have their own network adequacy requirements that complement federal rules, such as those related to travel times, patient-to-physician ratios, and geography considerations.

-- The federal government will monitor network adequacy through complaint tracking or gathering data from marketplace-based plans.
 State insurance regulators are largely responsible for enforcing the ACA’s insurance regulations.
 If physicians are concerned that a health plan is not meeting network adequacy standards, they should contact their state’s insurance regulator to file a concern.

 - Physicians are encouraged to scrutinize insurer contracts for all-product clause language and consider their practice’s capacity and existing patient panel prior to entering any new agreement with the insurer.